 Day 1: 9:00 – 13:00

 There are places with a good selections of desserts, and there are places with a ridiculous selections of desserts.
-Whether you want to try some traditional Greek or you’re fine with more mainstream ones, start off your day at Sermpetia of Psirri.
-Located in Psirri, an historic neighbourhood that has maintained many of its characteristic buildings, Sermpetia’s generous portions will fill your belly till the time for more food comes.
+Whether you want to try some traditional Greek or you’re fine with more mainstream ones, start off your day at Kafeino Ivis.
+Located just outside of Psirri, an historic neighbourhood that has maintained many of its characteristic buildings, Kafeino’s generous portions will fill your belly till the time for more food comes.
 Psirri is a strategic place to start to walk around Athens and spot some interesting graffiti.
 In the last years the city has become quite a hot spots for street artists, and even if you don”t care much you’re likely to bump into some of them in Psirri itself, Plaka and definitely in Pireos Street – where they’re often huge in dimensions and extremely colourful.

 Not far from Pireos street there’s also the Kerameikos.
 What in ancient times was the city cemetery is now an open air museum, where you can take a break from the city noise and stroll around while looking at the thousand year-old vestiges of ancient Athens.